-The spring-applied single-face brake is designed to operate dry.
-The force generated by an electromagnetic field is utilized to overcome the braking effect produced by the spring force.
-The spring-applied single-face brake engages in unpowered condition and releases when DC voltage is applied to the field coil.
-The force-locked frictional connection between the fan (acting as frictional element) and machine shaft (e.g. motor shaft) ensures that the torque generated by the spring-applied brake (brake torque) is reliably transmitted to the machine (motor).
+The spring-applied single-disc brake is designed to operate dry.
+The force generated by an electromagnetic field is utilised to overcome the braking effect produced by the spring force.
+The spring-applied single-disc brake engages in unpowered condition and releases when DC voltage is applied.
+The form-fit connection between the friction disc and hub and the connection of the hub with the machine shaft (e.g. motor shaft) ensure that the torque generated by the spring-applied single-disc brake (brake torque) is reliably transmitted to the machine (motor).